MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/setting-up-your-development-environment/setting-up-the-mobilefirst-development-environment.md

 To learn more about the MobileFirst Operations Console, see the tutorial: [Using the MobilFirst Platform Operations Console](../../adding-the-mfpf-sdk/using-the-mobilefirst-platform-operations-console).
 To download and install the MobileFirst Development Server, visit the [downloads]({{site.base}}/downloads/) page.

-## MobileFirst Command-line Interface (CLI)
+## MobileFirst Command-line Interface
-The MobileFirst command-line interface tool enables developers to:
+The IBM MobileFirst command-line interface (CLI) tool enables developers to:

 - Manage MobileFirst Servers
 - Register and configure applications